monk-io/docs/_mkdocs/docs/guides/k8s-migrate.md

         value: <- get-hostname("yelb/appserver", "yelb-appserver")
     ```

-We should now update our template and workload.
+We should now update our Kit and workload.

 ```bash
 $ monk load yelb-ui.yaml